All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

 Luxury bespoke British shoemaker John Lobb has been doing its bit for the ‘entente cordial’ ever since 1976 when Hermès acquired Lobb’s Paris workshop and boutique.
 That means that all of the brand’s custom orders are handmade in Paris, while the ready-to-wear collections are made in Northamptonshire.

-Either way, Lobb make incredible classic shoes, but have also expanded into lo-fi contemporary sneakers with sleek minimalist styling.
+Either way, Lobb makes incredible classic shoes but has also expanded into lo-fi contemporary sneakers with sleek minimalist styling.

 Grenson

-Another of the Northamptonshire elite branch of shoemakers, Grenson’s pedigree stretches back to 1876 when it first started on its journey.
+Another of the Northamptonshire elite branch of shoemakers, Grenson’s pedigree stretches back to 1876.
 Today, it’s probably best known for its epic boot and brogue styles, as well as an on-point contemporary sneaker collection.

-If brogue boots with a countryside aesthetic are your thing, then there a few better brands to consider.
-If you prefer a more military-leaning aesthetic, Grenson have also got you covered with some stunning chunky styles for a rugged urban look.
+If brogue boots with a countryside aesthetic are your thing, then there are few better brands to consider.
+If you prefer a more military-leaning aesthetic, Grenson has also got you covered with some stunning chunky styles for a rugged urban look.

 Santoni